 Reasons to be Cheerful

-September 2020: A new edition of my short story collection The London Silence and Other Stories is now available (Amazon.co.uk).
+September 2020: People, I give you a new edition of my short story collection The London Silence and Other Stories.
+Who knows?, you might even like it.

 I compiled and edited New Short Stories 11 (Willesden Herald, 2019), the latest in the international series that started in 2006.
 This edition features contemporary fiction by fifteen authors from Britain, America, Ireland and Nigeria, with an introduction by Gina Challen.